rehierl/html-outliner-spec/issue-associations-notes.md

-This would actually reflect the way they are used - Heading elements would then no longer be inner nodes of the sections they create - In such a case, how to associate a heading with a section? - Heading elements are themselves containers that have inner #text nodes -
+This would actually reflect the way they are used - Heading elements would then no longer be inner nodes of the sections they create - In such a case, how to associate a heading with a section? - Heading elements are themselves containers that have inner #text nodes!

 **TODO** - `<body> <h1/> <div> A <h2/> B </div> </body>` -
-Note that `'A'` will be associated with `h1` and `'B'` with `h2` - This will tear the `div` container apart.
+Note that `'A'` will be associated with `h1` and `'B'` with `h2` - This will tear the `div` container apart!

 <!-- ####################################################################### -->
 <h2 id="node-heading">node.heading -